The Fitting Room

-- sleeve: along the outer edge of the sleeve from shoulder seam to edge of cuff
+- sleeve: along the outer edge of the sleeve from shoulder seam to end of cuff

-- waist: at the narrowest point, or, for loose-hanging garments, at the natural waistline, and doubled
+- waist: at the narrowest point, or, for loose-hanging garments, at the approximate natural waistline, and doubled

-- hip: at the widest point, usually 8-9" below natural waist, and doubled
+- hip: usually 8-9" below natural waist, and doubled

-- length: on front from shoulder top to hem (shoulder to hem) or on back from neck edge to hem (nape to hem)
+- length: from shoulder top to hem on the front (or from nape of neck to hem on back, as noted)

-- skirt length: from top of waistband to edge of hem
+- skirt length: from top of waistband to hem edge

 - hem sweep: across bottom of fully-extended skirt and doubled

-- inseam: from crotch down inside of leg to edge of hem
+- inseam: from crotch down inside of leg to hem edge

 - length: on interior from tippy toe (where, in pointy shoes, no human toe actually reaches!) along insole to heel